freeCodeCamp/guide/src/pages/hybrid-application-development/cordova-ios-application-development-setup-to-deployment/index.md

 ---

+efore moving forward double tap on both Certificates to add them to keychain

 ## Continuing in Xcode
 Next, double tap the .xcodeproj file which should open it in Xcode.
 ( Please use the latest version of Xcode, i have used Xcode 8.3.2 )